 January to November 2019

 As a member of our New York State Parks Corps, you’ll spend ten months working projects across the state.
 You’ll lead field trips to local schools as an environmental education steward.
 Ensure that interpretive opportunities at the park increase and are high quality.
 You’ll receive training in environmental education, Leave No Trace, and canoeing.
+Search “NYS Parks Corps” positions that focus on trail work and environmental education.

 Looking to jumpstart your career?
 Browse SCA internships at national parks, forests, and other protected lands across the country.